JAPACalculator

 How much proof of funds do I need for the F-1 Student Visa + OPT/STEM OPT?

-You need to show ₦34,106,412 ($25,000) in proof of funds for the F-1 Student Visa + OPT/STEM OPT.
-This is your own money in a bank account — you do not pay it to the government.
+You need to show ₦34,482,759 ($25,000) in savings for the F-1 Student Visa + OPT/STEM OPT.
+This money stays in your account — it is not paid to the government.
+Funds must be unencumbered: fixed deposits locked for a term or joint accounts with conditions may be queried by the officer.

 Sibling variants of this visa route and other ways into United States.